 The World Cup semi-final between Australia and South Africa

 Despite a brittle body and a score of injuries, Shane Watson, born today, stuck it out in international cricket long enough to make it as a successful one-day allrounder.
-At the crease he is an aggressive brute with a broad chest, a right-handed disciple of Matthew Hayden, and someone who doesn't need to follow-through to gain a boundary.
-While he has dazzled in ODIs and T20s, his Test returns have been less satisfying.
-In his first eight Tests as an opener, he scored seven fifties and a 120 but he struggled to maintain that consistency going forward.
+At the crease, he was an aggressive brute with a broad chest, a right-handed disciple of Matthew Hayden, and someone who didn't need to follow through to gain a boundary.
+While he dazzled in ODIs and T20Is, his Test returns were less satisfying.
+In his first eight Tests as an opener, he scored seven fifties and a 120, but he struggled to maintain that consistency going forward.
 The low point came in 2013 in India, when he was axed along with three other players for failing to complete a task set by coach Mickey Arthur.
 He returned to the fold for the final Test in Delhi - captaining the side in Michael Clarke's absence - and then went on to crack two centuries and two fifties in the back-to-back Ashes series.
 After a challenging start to the 2015 World Cup, and an enthralling battle with Wahab Riaz, he finished 64 not out as Australia beat Pakistan in the quarter-final on their way to the title.
 He retired from international cricket in 2016 after the World T20.